jeffheaton/aifh/vol3/vol3-python-examples/README.md

 Anaconda is what I used while developing these examples.

+##Required Libraries

+The Python programming language has some of the most advanced deep learning neural network frameworks available of any language.
+These libraries are designed for maximum efficiency and computational power.
+Most of these frameworks can also use a GPU to further speed processing.
+These frameworks make use of low level C/C++ code for maximum performance.
+Unfortunately, this increases the complexity of installing these frameworks.
+The environment that I used for these examples includes:

+* [Anaconda Python 3.4](https://www.continuum.io/downloads) - Anaconda is built for scientific computing and contains many packages out of the box.
+* [Theano](http://deeplearning.net/software/theano/install.html) - Numeric package for deep learning that supports CPU/GPU.
+* [Lasange](http://lasagne.readthedocs.org/en/latest/) - A deep neural network framework built upon Theano.
+* [Nolearn](https://pythonhosted.org/nolearn/) - A scikit-learn wrapper for Lasange.

+The above links contain information for the installation of each of these packages.
+To make use of all neural network examples in this book you will need the above packages installed into Python.

 ##Data Files

 There are three different data sets used by this book's examples.
 All three can be found